 Famous Fiddler Violet Hensley

-Famous fiddler Violet Hensley, who was born near Mount Ida and who will be playing a much anticipated show at the Ozark Folk Center in Mountain View tomorrow ( August 16--more details on the show can be found here) is known as an Arkansas Living Treasure, named so by the Arkansas Arts Council in 2004.
-She is almost 100 years old now and along with playing music, she makes fiddles too.
-More details about this interesting lady can be found at her website here, where she dubs herself ‘The Whittlin’ Fiddler of Yellville.’
+Famous fiddler Violet Hensley, who was born near Mount Ida, is known as an Arkansas Living Treasure, named so by the Arkansas Arts Council in the early 2000s.
+She is over a century old and along with playing music, she makes fiddles too.
+More details about this interesting lady can be found at her website, where she dubs herself ‘The Whittlin’ Fiddler of Yellville.’

-I had a chance to learn more about her father George Brumley at a visit to the Heritage House Museum in Mount Ida a few years ago, where one of his fiddles was displayed.
-Here is a link to that venture if there might be an interest.
-Below, is a video on Violet Hensley by Joe York that was part of the Arkansas Made, Arkansas Living Treasure Film Series, which was a project of the Department of Arkansas Heritage.
-Enjoy!
+Below, is a video on Violet Hensley that was part of the Arkansas Made, Arkansas Living Treasure Film Series, which was a project of the Department of Arkansas Heritage.